-Danum Valley Field Centre (DVFC) is a gateway to one of the most untouched rainforests in the world, offering an incredible opportunity to immerse yourself in its extraordinary biodiversity.
+Danum Valley Field Centre (DVFC) – also known as Danum Valley Study Centre – is a gateway to one of the last and best-preserved lowland rainforests in the world, offering an incredible opportunity to immerse yourself in its extraordinary biodiversity.
 However, some visitors find themselves questioning the seemingly high costs of visiting this remote destination.

 Why does it cost so much?
 What makes DVFC so special?